Baao: Culture

-IBOTO LANG ANG MATINO!!!
-DAE ANG KURAKOT!

 Fiestas and festivals

 The town fiesta (Feast of St. Bartolomew) or "Pintakasi" of Baao is celebrated from August 23 to 25.
 The only festival at Baao is the Barlin Festival; it commemorates the birthday of the First Filipino Bishop, Jorge I. Barlin.
 It is celebrated annually during the month of April.

 Education

+The Baao Schools District Office governs all educational institutions within the municipality.
+It oversees the management and operations of all private and public, from primary to secondary schools.

 Baao Community College the lone state school offering tertiary courses for college students.

 La Consolacion College Baao (formerly, the Sta.
 Monica Academy) is a private catholic school run by Augustinian sisters.
 It offers both elementary and secondary quality education with the purpose of creating graduates not only of high caliber but also with hearts that are "in one" with the poor.

 Rosary School Inc. (formerly, the Rosary Learning Center) is a private educational institution offering complete preschool, elementary and secondary courses.

-Ave Maria Early Childhood Impressions Center is a private catholic school for toddlers and pre-schoolers ages 2 yrs. old and above.
+Ave Maria Early Childhood Impressions Center is a private catholic school for toddlers and preschoolers ages two years old and above.